 - OK With Cats

-I found a lost/stray animal.
-What should I do?
+I found a baby rabbit, what do I do?